sacry-/sacry-.github.io/_posts/2017-07-01-3-containers,-docker-and-machine-learning.md

 ['vice presid technolog product strategi vp technolog strategi workday/investor advisor', 'research scientist consult climate/environment issu project coordin', 'project coordin project coordin deutscher wetterdienst', 'io dev team leader io dev team leader joytun']
 ```

-Some correct samples as well.
+The correct samples intrinsically show that a lot of labels are accuretly assigned to their classes.
 Overall pretty good for the range of very unnormalized textual inputs.
+The classification results can only be as good as the labelling of the ground truth.
+Bad labels lead to a bad approximation of the true data distribution.
+Sort of the typical engineering mantra: "Garbage in, garbage out".

 ```python
 correct: